open-mmlab/mmpretrain/docs/en/user_guides/analysis.md

 - `config` : The path of the model config file.
 - `result`:  The Output result file in json/pickle format from `tools/test.py`.
 - `--metrics` : Evaluation metrics, the acceptable values depend on the dataset.
-- `--cfg-options`: If specified, the key-value pair config will be merged into the config file, for more details please refer to [Tutorial 1: Learn about Configs](../tutorials/config.md)
+- `--cfg-options`: If specified, the key-value pair config will be merged into the config file, for more details please refer to [Learn about Configs](./config.md)
 - `--metric-options`: If specified, the key-value pair arguments will be passed to the `metric_options` argument of dataset's `evaluate` function.

 ```{note}